Simple Explanation of ADS-B

 Why do we need ADS-B?

-We would talk about this in three aspects: ground-to-air surveillance, airport surface movement surveillance and air-to-air surveillance.
+I would talk about this question in three aspects: ground-to-air surveillance, airport surface movement surveillance and air-to-air surveillance.

 On board aircraft:

-Pitot tube or Air Data Computer: provide pressure altitude to ADS-B.
+Pitot tube or Air Data Computer: These components provide pressure altitude data to ADS-B, aiding in altitude determination.

-Mode S transponder with ADS-B OUT function or ADS-B transmitter, get information from GPS receiver, Pitot tube/Air Data Computer and FMS and then transmit these information in ADS-B signal.
+Mode-S transponder with ADS-B OUT function or ADS-B transmitter: This equipment gets data from the GPS receiver, Pitot tube/Air Data Computer, and FMS to transmit ADS-B signals.

 ADS-B receiver, receive ADS-B signal from other aircrafts.
-On commercial plane, it usually uses the TCAS receiver part as ADS-B receiver.
-On general aviation aircraft and UAV/drones, ADS-B receiver is an independent equipment.
+On commercial aircraft, the TCAS receiver often serves as the ADS-B receiver, whereas on general aviation aircraft and UAV/drones, a separate ADS-B receiver is typically used to capture ADS-B signals from other aircraft.

 Ground:

-ADS-B ground receiver or ADS-B ground station, receive ADS-B signal from aircrafts and transfer the ADS-B data to ADS-B processor or ADS-B display system.
+ADS-B ground receiver or ADS-B ground station: These receive ADS-B signals transmitted by aircraft and relay the ADS-B data to other systems, such ADS-B processors or ADS-B display systems.

 Why is it called ADS-B?